wdb3ar/image-host/README.md

 ## How to use the API
 - The API is available at example.com/api
 - Available Get parameters: tag, page, pageSize.
-- If the tag is not specified in the query parameters, it returns all images.
+- If the parameter 'tag' is not specified in the query parameters, it returns all images.
+- If the parameter 'page' is not set, the first page is displayed.
-- pageSize - number of items displayed on the page.
-If not specified is taken from the configuration file.
+- pageSize - the number of items displayed on the page.
+If not specified, it is taken from the configuration file.